ialnazer/Softia_REST_Test/README.md

 To run the back-end server, run these instructions from your bash:

-- cd yourmachine/Code/Softia_REST_Backend
+- cd YourPC/PathToTheClonedProject/Code/Softia_REST_Backend

 - npm install

 - node server.js, now the server is listening on localhost:8000

-To access the Web Application, run these instructions from your bash:
+To access the Web Application, run these instructions from your another bash:

-- cd yourmachine/Code/Softia_REST_Frontend/formation-plus
+- cd YourPC/PathToTheClonedProject/Code/Softia_REST_Frontend/formation-plus

 - npm install